przemekgorzynski/infrastructure_as_code/README.md

 # infrastructure_as_code
-Various configuration to keep Infrastructure as code
+Repository to exercise "Infrastructure as code" approach.